brookin8/brookin8.github.io/_posts/2017-09-24-Bootstrap, Sass, Jekyll, Gulp, and more Front End Fun.markdown

 Ok, Bootstrap is what inspired the mild rant in my intro.
 Boostrap was very intimidating to me for a long time mainly because I couldn't wrap my mind around exactly what it was.
 Once I finally understood, I was really frusterated.

-Because as it turns out, the idea behind Bootstrap is actually extremely simple and intuitive.
+As it turns out, the idea behind Bootstrap is actually extremely simple and intuitive.

 While some people love the intricacy of front-end design, and adjusting tiny fragments of their CSS doc until everything lines up and looks juuuust perfect, for many people (like me) it's a nightmare.